 We generate substantial return on investment throughout the lifecycle of our relationships with our merchants by increasing merchants' online sales and reducing their operating costs.
-On average, our ten largest merchants that provided data to us of their pre-Riskified performance by Billings experienced an 8% increase in revenue after integrating with our eCommerce risk management platform.
+On average, our ten largest merchants that provided data to us of their pre-Riskified performance by Billings experienced an 8% increase in revenue after integrating with our platform.
 On average, those same merchants experienced a 39% decrease in fraud-related operating costs and chargeback expenses, net of our fees.
 See footnote 1 of the table titled "Revenue and Cost Impact to Largest Merchants Sampled" above for more information regarding our methodology for calculating the impact to merchant revenue and operating costs.
 As a result, we experience strong retention rates, which supports our organic growth.
-We believe that the active performance management we perform is an important driver of our merchants' return on investment.
-We provide performance management through a combination of real time monitoring, proprietary tools, and surgical optimization of specific subsets of our merchants' order volumes.